Clausal — Syntax Design¶

 Two conventions are recognised:

-Trailing single underscore — any identifier whose last character is _, excluding dunders (__) and the bare anonymous variable _:
+Leading single underscore — any identifier whose first character is _, excluding dunders (__) and the bare anonymous variable _:

 Both styles may be used in the same file.
-ALL-CAPS is the preferred style for new code; trailing-underscore remains valid.
+ALL_CAPS is the preferred style for new code; leading-underscore is available when a lowercase variable name is desired.

-A single _ is the anonymous variable — it never stores a value, and unification against it always succeeds (matching Python's existing convention).
+A single _ is the anonymous variable — it never stores a value, and unification against it always succeeds (matching Python's and Prolog's existing convention).

 Logic variables are not declared; they come into existence by appearing in logical context.
 They work differently from Python variables: they can be unbound, and their bindings are undone on backtracking.
 This difference warrants a clear visual marker.

-- Python programmers associate titlecase with class names — static, global, noun-like.
-This is actually close to how atoms behave, not variables.
+- Python programmers already associate titlecase with class names — static, global, noun-like.
+This is actually close to how atoms and predicates behave, not variables.

 - ALL-CAPS is used in many languages for constants and distinguished names; here it marks the variable role in the logic sense.